yorkrobotlab/yrk/docs/userguide.rst

 has been update to the form **rpi-XXXX** *(where XXXX is last 4 digits of MAC address)*.
 It will then update to the latest codebase for **git** using ``git pull``, and clean and rebuild the HTML documentation using ``make clean`` and ``make html`` from the docs folder.

+Once the networking is setup and the system updated, the should be able to use the YRK in its normal operating mode.
+The current release defaults to booting the X-server *(even without display attached) and auto-login; it is easy and recommended to change to command-line only using the ``raspi-config`` tool if graphical user interface isn't needed.
+Both SSH and VNC *(remote-desktop)* are enabled by default.

 Boot Procedure